Sunnyside Yard - Special Report Series

 Platform Over Rail Yards Now Park Avenue 1903 - 1913.
 Building up over rail yards began at the turn of the 20th century when William J. Wilgus coined the phrase "taking wealth from the air".
 It was he who first proposed monetizing the air rights of New York Central and Hudson River Rail yards, which ran north along what is Park Avenue today.
 Platforms were built over the rail yards which terminated at Grand Central Terminal at 42nd Street which was no longer on the northern edge of the growing city, but it was also not yet the Midtown we know today.

 Fasten your seat belt.
-And click here later this summer for Part III of our series regarding the development of Sunnyside Yards.
+And click here later this summer for Part III of our series regarding the development of Sunnyside Yard.

 Part III.
 Work In Progress